ansys/pymapdl/docs/source/user_guide/mapdl.rst

     except:
         # do something else with MAPDL

 Commands that are ignored within MAPDL are flagged as errors.
 This is different than MAPDL's default behavior where commands that are ignored are treated as warnings.
-For example, in ``pyansys`` running a command in the wrong session raises an error:
+For example, in ``ansys-mapdl-core`` running a command in the wrong session raises an error:

 .. code:: python